Skip to content

 In most cases, a HSR’s direction to stop work should be given via the required written notice only after the HSR has attempted to consult with the person conducting a business or undertaking (PCBU) to resolve the issue.

 However, there may be circumstances where the risk to workers is so serious and immediate or imminent that workers should be directed to stop work (or not start their work) before consultation occurs.
-In this case, the direction can be made orally to workers, with a written notice given to the PCBU and consultation to resolve the issue happening as soon as possible after that.
+In this case, a written or verbal direction can immediately be made to workers to stop work, with notice and consultation with the PCBU to follow as soon as possible thereafter.

-• ask Work Health and Safety Queensland (WHSQ) to appoint an inspector to assist in resolving an issue arising in relation to ceasing work; or
+• ask Workplace Health and Safety Queensland (WHSQ) to appoint an inspector to assist in resolving an issue arising in relation to ceasing work, or

-• immediately apply to the Queensland Industrial Relations Commission for an order in relation to the issue (no need to wait 24 hours).
+• immediately apply to the Queensland Industrial Relations Commission for an order in relation to the issue.

 HSRs must have completed their required training to direct stopping unsafe work.
 Learn more about the prescribed training requirements for HSRs.